JWGpro/Arduino-USB-KM-Switch-2.0/README.md

 ![Image description](https://github.com/nathalis/Arduino-USB-KM-Switch-2.0/blob/master/KM_switch2_icon.png?raw=true)

 # Arduino-USB-KM-Switch-2.0

+*This is a fork of the [original repo by nathalis](https://github.com/nathalis/Arduino-USB-KM-Switch-2.0).
+It had been superceded by their repo Arduino-USB-KM-Switch-3.0, which used a different hardware configuration for wireless use.*

 Arduino KM (Keyboard + Mouse) Switch version 2.0 is now using USB Host Shield with MAX3421E, using Arduino DUE for better performance, it has 4 Hardware Serial Bus connected with Arduino Micro (Leonardo ATMEGA32U4).
 The configuration is set to support 4 HID devices in 1 hub (but I recommend only one Keyboard and Mouse, not for example: 2 Keyboards with 2 Mouses, but in many cases it will work).
 Main software Library is UHS30 (Pre-release of USB Host Library version 3.0).
 It is using HID RAW readings (and if you have a mouse not working, the solution is to map raw data from the mouse in source code, because I tested only 4 mouses and each has different RAW data and sensitivity).

 ## Project status: Testing.
 (Nothing guaranteed)